mrgudenheim/TacticsEngineG/README.md

 - Initial loading of the ROM can take a little while (about 10+ seconds for me)
 - Loading expanded maps with lots of units can take a while (over a minute for 45 units per team + more time for pathfinding to run)
 - Units with lots of ranged actions (ex.
 Summoner) will take some time to decide what action to take
-- Reaction / Support / Movement abilities not implemented
+- The following Reaction / Support / Movement abilities are not implemented:
+-- R: Counter Flood, Auto Potion, Distribute, Damage Split, MP Switch, Catch -- S: Gain JP Up, Gained EXP Up, Equip Change, Defend, Train, Secret Hunt, Two Hands, Two Swords, Monster Skill -- M: Fly, Teleport, Teleport2, Cant enter depth, Move Find Item, Swim, Walk on Water, Move Underwater, Float
+- Status Effects partially implemented:
-- Oil status caunts as Fire Weakness
+-- No AI changes or team changes (Berserk, Confused, Charm, Invite) -- Oil status caunts as Fire Weakness
-- Reflect re-targeting not implemented
+-- Reflect re-targeting not implemented
-- Many statuses do nothing
+-- Undead status changing healing to damage not implemented
+- Some jobs not fully implemented:
-- Bard, Dancer, Calculator, Mime will not be generated, skillsets not implemented
+-- Bard, Dancer, Calculator, Mime will not be generated, skillsets not implemented -- Skillsets not implemented: Chemist Item, Archer Charge, Lancer Jump, Ninja Throw
-- Additionally, the following skillsets are not implemented:
--- Chemist Item
--- Archer Charge
--- Lancer Jump
--- Ninja Throw

 # Future Improvements
 - Generally improve ability vfx by using more data from vfx files